 The economic impacts of the pandemic have been stark, including the loss of lives and livelihoods and a severe economic downturn.
 Countries have responded with unprecedented economic recovery packages, but despite calls for “building back better”, nature does not yet feature significantly across the board, despite some encouraging signs in a number of countries.
 However, more than ever, economic actors recognise their dependency on nature.
 IUCN will continue to provide leadership and assistance in the critical shift that is needed towards biodiversity- and nature-positive economic development and financial flows, advanced for example through full natural capital accounting.

 Avoiding future pandemic risks associated with degradation of nature means that addressing the direct and indirect drivers of the degradation and loss of nature is a high priority.
 Economic slowdown along with lockdowns has had the effect, albeit perhaps temporary, of reducing pressures on nature, and has brought into focus the importance of nature for well-being and rejuvenation.
 Both the physical and mental well-being of people, especially youth, has been put to the test.
-A new economy that values and integrates nature into economic and investment decision making must become the reality, with multilateral development banks and investment banks considering environmental impacts and practicing regular environmental, social and governance risk assessments, and action by governments to eliminate and amend harmful subsidies.
+A new economy that values and integrates nature into economic and investment decision making must become the reality, with multilateral development banks and investment banks[, and the financial sector in general] considering environmental impacts and practicing regular environmental, social and governance risk assessments, and action by governments to eliminate and amend harmful subsidies.